Make Perfect High-Domed Muffin Tops!

-Everyone loves muffin tops!
-They’re the crunchy, best parts of the muffins.
-They’re not crusty or sweaty like the bottoms sometimes are.
+Everyone knows that the top of the muffin is always the best part.
+Muffin tops are crunchy, have the most flavor, and can even taste like fluffy cookies if you do it right.
+They’re not crusty or sweaty like the bottoms of the muffins sometimes are.
 Once you start making muffin tops, you’ll never go back to standard muffins.

 We have a test kitchen at our facility in Rigby, Idaho, where we test products and develop mixes and recipes.
 We tested the nonstick muffin top pan from Norpro using both recipes and mixes, experimenting to learn what works and what doesn’t.
 Here are our findings along with a recipe that we enjoyed.

-- Because the batter is not as deep, it takes less time to bake muffin tops.
-Reduce the baking time by about a third.
+Because the batter is not as deep, it takes less time to bake muffin tops.
+Reduce the baking time for your regular muffin recipe by about a third.
 For most recipes and mixes, baking at 375 degrees for 15 to 16 minutes was about right.

 Banana Chocolate Chocolate Chip Muffin Tops